 Tunisia, the smallest country in North Africa, is diverse, from the seaside villages and cities of the coast to its agrarian heartland and the desert of the South.
-This article deals with Tunis, the capital city of Tunisia, Tunis, and its surrounding must-sees: Carthage, Sidi Bou Said, the Bardo Museum, the Medina… which, despite some magnificent sights, has escaped mass tourism as sun-seekers head to the coast resorts, often bypassing the cultural jewels of the capital.
+This article deals with Tunis, the capital city of Tunisia, Tunis, and its surrounding must-sees: Carthage, Sidi Bou Said, the Bardo Museum, the Medina… which, despite some magnificent sights, has escaped mass tourism as sun-seekers head to the coastal resorts, often bypassing the cultural jewels of the capital.

 Slightly larger than the US state of Georgia (or half the size of Germany) and 99% Muslim, Tunisia is in North Africa, sandwiched between two unstable behemoths: Algeria and Libya.